chw18019/chw18019.github.io/_pages/about.md

 <br>
 # A little bit more about me
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I'm born and raised in Taiwan by the supportive parents for any decision I made.
-I'm good at math and biology, at least in junior high school.
-It led me to study Statistics and Business Analytics, and my apartment always filled with plants.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I'm born and raised in Taiwan, and I am always patient about numbers!
+It leads me to study statistics and business analytics.
+Learning Python is one of the things that makes me the happiest person in the world.
+It has so many possibilities, such as building predictive models, processing unstructured data(photos or video), and even building this website!